 What is a HART communicator?

-To know more about this HART communicator, you can check out the Visaya Product Review
+To know more about Wireless HART configuration, you can read the Visaya Article on WirelessHART Configuration

 How does a HART communicator work?

-As for how it works, it has software that interprets a device description (DD) to properly show the data from that device.
-HART communicator come with a standard database that includes a wide range of vendors, devices, and versions.
-A new handheld can have more than 2000 DDs pre-installed, and you can add more if necessary too.
+HART handheld communicators work using software that interprets a device description (DD) to properly display the data from that device.
+HART communicators come with a standard database that includes a wide range of vendors, devices, and versions.
+A new handheld can have more than 2000 DDs pre-installed, and we can add more if necessary too.
 To receive the information, we have to connect the handheld communicator to the device using a 250-ohm resistor.

 To know more about control systems, you can read the Visaya Article here

-Parallel or series connection
+Parallel vs series connection

-Way One – connect the HART communicator parallel to the device’s output, with one device cable on the positive side and one on the negative side.
+Connect the HART communicator parallel to the device’s output, with one device cable on the positive side and one on the negative side.
 This basic connection, with the impedance, will communicate without issues.

 And now, four-wire devices.
-First, you need to connect the resistor from positive to negative output.
+First, we need to connect the resistor from the positive to negative output.
 Then connect the HART communicator parallel to the resistor to establish the communication.

 Device descriptions (DD) for the HART communicator

-Most of the time you need a license to upgrade the DD library.
-When we buy a new HART communicator, you get a 3- or 5-year license to upgrade the library at no cost.
-But once the license expires, you have to buy a new one.
-You can find exceptions to this rule but this is pretty common.
+Most of the time, we need a license to upgrade the DD library.
+When we buy a new HART communicator, we get a 3- or 5-year license to upgrade the library at no cost.
+Once this license expires, we have to buy a new one.
+We can find exceptions to this rule but this is pretty common.
 Furthermore, we’ll probably need to convert the files before we install them.
 Sometimes, the procedure to convert is simple, but there might be times where it is needed to delete the files.